urieliram/Matheuristics_UCP/README.md

 To construct difficult instances for evaluation, we utilized instances derived from the Morales-Spain 2013 dataset.
 These instances are known for their complexity and provide a suitable benchmark for assessing the performance of the proposed methods.

 ### 🧪 Instances

 The instances in JSON format are in the folder [instances/](instances/).

-Estas instancias tienen una alta simetría, por lo que tardan en resolverse un poco más que otras instancias mas cercanas a las de la realidad.
+Estas instancias tienen una alta simetría, por lo que tardan en resolverse un poco más que otras instancias más cercanas a las de la realidad.

 |GROUP           |INST  (n)       |GEN   (G)       |PERIOD   (T)   |FILES (uc_XX)   |
 | :------------- | -------------: | -------------: |-------------: |-------------:  |